Atomic clock locking with Bayesian quantum parameter estimation: scheme and experiment: Abstract

 \section{Abstract}

-Atomic clocks play a vital role in fundamental science and practical technology.
-However, their sensitivity is typically limited by the standard quantum limit, which is determined by parallel measurements with individual particles or repeated measurements with a single particle.
-Overcoming this limitation requires exploiting correlations between particles or interrogation times.
-While it has been demonstrated that sensitivity can be improved to the Heisenberg limit by utilizing quantum entanglement, it remains unclear whether the scaling of sensitivity with respect to total interrogation time can achieve the Heisenberg scaling.
-Here, we develop an adaptive Bayesian frequency estimation protocol that approaches the Heisenberg scaling and experimentally demonstrate its validity with a cold-atom coherent-population-trapping clock.
-In further, we achieve robust closed-loop locking of the atomic clock by utilizing our Bayesian frequency estimation protocol.
-In comparison with the conventional clock locking, our Bayesian clock locking yields an improvement of 5.1(4) dB in fractional frequency stability.
-Our findings not only provide an alternative approach to locking atomic clocks but also hold promising applications in other quantum sensors, such as quantum magnetometers and atomic interferometers.
+Atomic clocks are crucial for science and technology, but their sensitivity is often restricted by the standard quantum limit.
+To surpass this limit, correlations between particles or interrogation times must be leveraged.
+Although the sensitivity can be enhanced to the Heisenberg limit using quantum entanglement, it remains unclear whether the scaling of sensitivity with total interrogation time can achieve the Heisenberg scaling.
+Here, we design an adaptive Bayesian quantum frequency estimation protocol that approaches the Heisenberg scaling and experimentally demonstrate its validity with a cold-atom coherent-population-trapping (CPT) clock.
+In further, we achieve high-precision closed-loop locking of the cold-atom CPT clock by utilizing our Bayesian quantum frequency estimation protocol.
+In comparison to the conventional proportional-integral-differential locking, our Bayesian locking scheme not only yields an improvement of 5.1(4) dB in fractional frequency stability, but also exhibits better robustness against technical noises.
+Our findings not only provide a high-precision approach to lock atomic clocks, but also hold promising applications in various interferometry-based quantum sensors, such as quantum magnetometers and atomic interferometers.